microsoft/BotFramework-Composer/docs/concept-dialog.md

 ![new_bot](./media/dialog/new_bot.png)

 When your bot is created successfully you will see a **.Main** dialog in the dialog navigation pane.
 Congratulations!
-You have created your first bot and its main dialog using Composer.
-Below is a screenshot of a bot named `Greeting` and its main dialog named `Greeting.Main`:
+You have created your first bot!
+Below is a screenshot of a bot named `GreetingBot` and its main dialog named `GreetingBot.Main`:

 ![main_dialog](./media/dialog/main_dialog.png)

 > [!NOTE]
-> After you create a bot a **ConversationUpdate** trigger will be created by default as well.
+> After you create a bot a **Greeting** trigger will be created by default.
 It is a trigger to handle activities such as sending a welcome message.
 For details please read [events and triggers](concept-events-and-triggers.md).

 ## Add a dialog
 After you create a bot you are also creating its main dialog by default.
 The main dialog is like the brain of our bot, controlling and managing the dialog system.
 Sometimes we find it useful to create a child dialog that contains a chunk of functionality so that our dialog system is organized and easily managed.
 Let's walk through a very simple example to show how to create a child dialog and wire it up to the main dialog.